1914 Stanley Cup Final: Game summaries

 The first game, the first Stanley Cup game in Toronto, was played under NHA rules.
 Toronto won 5–2 as the "Coast Champions Did Not Show Expected Form" according to the Toronto Globe.
 Victoria had too much individual play and not enough "team play and combination work."

 Scotty Davidson, Toronto's captain, sat out the second game due to the flu.
 The second game was seven-man hockey, played under PCHA rules, which also meant dividing up the ice into three zones, with the centre zone open to "off-side" passing.
 Toronto led 3–2 after the first period.
 Lester Patrick scored twice and Tommy Dunderdale scored in the second to give Victoria a 5–3 lead after two periods.
 Frank Foyston scored twice in the third to tie the score, sending it to overtime.
 McGiffin scored the winning goal after 18 minutes of overtime.

 Davidson returned for the third game as a substitute for Cully Wilson.
 The Victoria forwards back-checked well and reduced the shooting opportunities of Toronto.
 The game had a lot of rough play, and "the man with the puck was generally sent sprawling before he had a chance to shoot," according to The Globe.
 The Victoria forwards played a good game bringing many shots against Toronto's Harry Holmes in net.
 Victoria's Patrick injured his wrist in the second period and could not shoot after that.
 Davidson and Bobby Genge started a fight at 15 minutes of the third period, clearing the benches.
 Foyston scored for Toronto in the second period, and Cameron scored in the third to score the winning goal.
 Victoria's Dubby Kerr scored with seven minutes to go, but Victoria was not able to get an equalizer.

 All games played at Arena Gardens.

 Total attendance for the series was 14,260 for an average of 4,753 in the 7,500 capacity Arena.
 At the time, professional hockey was less of a draw than Ontario Hockey Association (OHA) senior hockey.
 Two games between local OHA senior teams had combined to exceed 14,000 total attendance.
 The Torontos players and staff received $297 each as their share of the gate receipts.

-Game summaries

 Toronto: Harry "Happy" Holmes goal; George McNamara, point; Jack Marshall, cover point; Frank Foyston, centre; Allan "Scotty" Davidson, Capt., right wing; Jack Walker, left wing; Spares -Con Corbeau -P, Roy "Minnie" McGiffin -RW, Carol "Cully" Wilson -LW, Claude Wilson -G.